 It was a while before my son was able to find the words to share his experience.
-He didn’t want to participate in the activity of the lesson, but was told it was required.
-He shared he had felt threatened with being in trouble when he tried to decline participating.
+He didn’t want to participate in the activity of the lesson but was told it was required.
+He shared he had felt threatened with being in trouble when he tried to decline to participate.
 When I pressed him, he said he had not felt safe.

 With much prayer and gathering additional facts, I ultimately knew my son had not been unsafe.
 Regardless, his feelings were not dismissed.

 It’s important for children to understand and respect boundaries.
 It is equally important that they develop the ability to set boundaries.
 My son’s experience set me on a quick trip to our local library.